-The global Constrained Layer Damping (CLD) market is anticipated to reach USD 1,160 billion by 2026 according to a new study published by Polaris Market Research.
+The global Constrained Layer Damping (CLD) market is anticipated to reach USD 1,160 million by 2026 according to a new study published by Polaris Market Research.

 Global constrained layer damping market is expected to grow significantly over the forecast period from 2018 to 2026 owing to numerous advancements that is driven by a strong growth in various application industries such as automotive, aerospace, defense and construction.
 Their ability to subdue noise and vibrations generating between the connection of metal or plastic parts is expected to boost the market for constrained layer damping during the forecast period from 2018 – 2026.
 Constrained layer damping are forms of shear-related energy dissipation systems accomplished by interlocking two or more physical materials using a relatively thin viscoelastic layer.
 Some of the benefits of using constrained layer dampening systems for dealing with damping of noise and vibrations are the capability to attain high loss factors with comparatively thin configurations and that the rigidity of the composite system is not evidently increased.
 The systematic technological development of constrained layer damping is expected to be witnessed throughout the forecast period from 2018 – 2026.